Remembering and Forgetting - Aleida and Jan Assman in Augsburg

 Correspondingly, Aleida and Jan Assmann have had a lasting impact in the field of cultural studies, but have also repeatedly engaged in current social and political debates.
 The multi-award-winning, mutually inspired intellectual couple, who were most recently honored with the Peace Prize of the the German Book Trade Association in 2018, will focus on the topic of "Remembering and Forgetting" in their Augsburg lectures.

-The topics of the lectures are based on both joint research and their individual expertise.
-Jan Assmann, for example, will speak about the invention of antiquity, while Aleida Assmann will reflect on developments that threaten the communal spirit and the actions that can be taken to counteract this.
+The topics of the lectures were based on both joint research and their individual expertise.
+Jan Assmann spoke about the invention of antiquity, while Aleida Assmann reflected on developments that threaten the communal spirit and the actions that can be taken to counteract this.

 Remembering and Forgetting - Lectures and Workshops Live @home

 Jan Assmann – Die Erfindung des Altertums: Schrift, Kanon, Vergangenheit